fzer0x/android-control-tool-V2/README.md

 ![License](https://img.shields.io/badge/License-MIT-lightgrey)
 # Android Control Tool V2 (ACT)

-# Dont forget to drop a ⭐️
+# Dont forget to drop a ⭐️ Thank you!

 A cross-platform PC tool for controlling, managing rooted Android devices — built in **Python** with **ADB** integration.